Group16-Soft-Eng/Participium/sprint-retrospective/sprint3/Retrospective-sprint3.md

 **Remember**  a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing: 774
+- Unit Tests passing
-- Code review completed: 5h
+- Code review completed
-- Code present on VCS:
+- Code present on VCS
-- End-to-End tests performed:
+- End-to-End tests performed
+- SonarCloud review passing

 > Please refine your DoD